tskit-dev/tstrait/docs/model.md

 plt.show()
 ```

-We see that effect sizes coming from rarer variants are larger compared with effect sizes from common variants.

 ### Example with $\alpha$=-0.6:

-The simulation model puts greater emphasis on effect sizes from rarer variants compared with the previous model.
+When $\alpha$ is set to be a smaller number, the simulation model puts greater emphasis on effect sizes from rarer variants compared with the previous example.

 ```{code-cell} ipython3
 model = tstrait.TraitModelAlleleFrequency(trait_mean=0, trait_sd=1, alpha=-0.6)